yuvalmGS/gigaspaces-wiki-jekyll/xap97/cloud-and-virtualization.markdown

 ---
-layout: post
+layout: xap97
 title:  Cloud and Virtualization
 page_id: 61867411
 ---

 This section describes the XAP integrations with various cloud and virtualization vendors.

 [XAP on EC2](CCF:CCF4XAP Documentation Home)
 [XAP on Rackspace](./xap-on-rackspace.html)